jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Image/Import-Private-Image.md

 # Private Image Importation
 ## Function Overview

-Private image importation means that the system disk of the server used by you in the locality or other cloud environments is saved as an image and imported into the JD Cloud environment, so as to rapidly achieve the business deployment on JD Cloud.<br>
+Private image importation means that the system disk of the server used by you in the locality or other cloud environments is saved as an image and imported into the JD Cloud & AI environment, so as to rapidly achieve the business deployment on JD Cloud & AI.<br>

 Use Description about Image Importation:<br>
 * As for image importation, currently only system disk image importation is supported;